 Well, I did it.
-I followed a recipe, with the exception of gluten free flour, a tablespoon of water and a pinch of xanthium gum for us gluten free folk!
+I followed a recipe, with the exception of gluten free flour, a tablespoon of water, 1/4 cup less gluten free flour and a pinch of xanthium gum for us gluten free folk!

 It was amazing!
 My son and I couldn’t stop eating it.